dboudro/AnimateSVGText/README.md

 		}
 ```

-Help
+Solutions to Common Problems
 =======
-FAQ section coming soon.
-Will update Readme to be more concise.
+---

-***Please*** email me with any questions or comments.
-DylanRBoudro@gmail.com
+***Please*** email me with any questions, comments, or examples where you used this technique!
+I will try my best to respond to emails addressed to DylanRBoudro@gmail.com within 24 hours.
+---

+### Trouble Installing Inkscape?
+[this link](http://www.inkscape.org/en/download/mac-os/) will help you install Inkscape on **Mac OS X**.